Person holding a mobile device showing the Zapvision app, scanning persil bio 32 capsules packaging.

 2. Open the app and point in the direction of a product (in store or at home).

-3. The app will search for and detect an accessible QR code up to 1.2m away and start to give audio queues and category information for the product.
+3. The app will search for and detect an accessible QR code up to 1.2m away (when printed at 15mm on pack) and start to give audio queues and category information for the product.

-4. Once the desired product is found, product information including allergens, dietary preferences, and any on-pack information can be accessed using the devices in built accessibility features such as voice assist.
+4. Once the desired product is found, product information including allergens, dietary preferences, and any on-pack information can be accessed using the devices in built accessibility features such as voice assist from up to 60cm away (4x the distance of normal QR scanning).

-How brands can go from QR to Accessible QR
+How brands can go from QR to AQR

 Milk carton highlighted with an empty space on the front of the packaging.